Hawkie/SpaceCommand/README.md

 To build:
-1) Download the Space Command files from github files to your dev directory using git clone
+1) Download the Space Command files from github to your dev directory using git clone
 2) You will need npm (node package manager).
 To install goto nodejs download page.
 3) You will need the typescript compiler.
 Use npm to install typescript globally: npm install typescript -g
 4) You need to download the js dependencies into the node_modules directory using: npm install.